-DC Public Schools will be back to in-person learning in 2022-23.
-Virtual learning affected elementary students in Wards 7 and 8 academically, the early literacy gap has widened.
-Emphasis has been placed on overcoming the academic and social emotional learning impacts of COVID-19.
+The early literacy gap has widened during the pandemic.
+There's a huge emphasis on overcoming the academic and social emotional learning impacts of COVID.
 Computer-based learning in the classroom is now the norm.
-UPO's Foster Grandparents have been receiving intensified training in computer literacy training during the past 8 months.
+UPO's Foster Grandparents have been receiving intensified training in computer literacy training to help children learn.

-Currently 75 Foster Grandparents are computer literate and our goal is for 25 more to be trained during the next 3 months.
+Currently 125 Foster Grandparents are computer literate and our goal is for 25 more to be trained during the next 3 months.
 Your generous support to meet our remaining project goal of $5,625 will help us cover the cost of computer literacy training.
-Having 100 computer literate Foster Grandparents in the classrooms will strengthen academic achievement and close early literacy and social emotional development gaps of elementary students in Wards 7 & 8.
+Having additional computer-literate Foster Grandparents in the classrooms will strengthen academic achievement and close early literacy and social emotional development gaps of elementary students in Wards 7 & 8.

-In addition to the impact on the quality of the education of the elementary school students this program improves the long-term health and well-being of senior volunteers and circulates seventy cents of every program dollar into the local low-income DC communities.
-With a mission to Unite People with Opportunities, UPO's Foster Grandparents offer the right mix of academic acumen and nurturing, and give much-needed attention to the socio-economically disadvantaged children they tutor and mentor.
+In addition to the impact on the quality of the education of the elementary school students, this program improves the long-term health and well-being of senior volunteers and circulates 70 cents of every program dollar into local low-income DC communities.
+With a mission to Unite People with Opportunities, UPO's Foster Grandparents offer the right mix of nurturing, love, and wisdom, and gives much-needed attention to the socio-economically disadvantaged children they tutor and mentor.

 Support this important cause by creating a personalized fundraising page.